 Make them Vegan

 You can easily make these cookies plant-based by swapping out the eggs for 2 flax eggs.
-Simply mix together 2 Tbsp flax seeds with 5 Tbsp water and set aside.
+Simply mix together 2 tablespoon flax seeds with 5 tablespoon water and set aside.
 The mixture will “jell” up within 3 - 5 minutes and then it’s ready to me mixed into the batter

 No coconut sugar?